pyrogram/pyrogram/docs/source/resources/SmartPlugins.rst

 ------------

 Prior to the Smart Plugin system, pluggable handlers were already possible.
-For example, if you wanted to modularize your applications, you had to do something like this...
+For example, if you wanted to modularize your applications, you had to do something like this:

 .. note::